Mortgage equity withdrawal should be regulated like loans from retirement accounts

 Politicians favor home ownership because it serves as a proxy for retirement savings; however, unrestricted mortgage equity withdrawal defeats the purpose.

 Politicians provide many reasons for supporting home ownership through policy initiatives and outright subsidies, but one of the primary reasons they support home ownership is the forced savings account properties of an amortizing mortgage.
 History has shown that homeowners have more comfortable retirements than renters, and an abundance of home equity is one of the main reasons.
+A mortgage broker is a person who works for a single creditor only.
+He/she functions as an independent contractor to enable quite a few different lenders to find excellent deals and the very best interest rates Arvadamortgagebrokers.com on the loans they offer.

 Unfortunately, politicians allow homeowners to raid this retirement piggy bank with unrestricted mortgage equity withdrawal — an allowance politicians don’t provide to retirement savings accounts.
 People are still allowed to borrow against their retirement savings for specific things, like a mortgage down payment, but the system is heavily regulated to make sure people don’t empty their retirement savings accounts for current consumption.
 The same protections should be extended to mortgage equity withdrawal if politicians are serious about maintaining this important reservoir of retirement savings.